-Multiple previous works studying OMC-2 FIR4 (Ceccarelli et al. 2014b, Fontani et al. 2017, Favre et al. 2018) have concluded with remarkable agreement that the cosmic-ray ionisation rate is enhanced in this source.
-In particular, Fontani et al. (2017) concluded from studying cyanopolyynes that a gradient in the cosmic-ray ionisation rate exists across the source, with the eastern portion of the protocluster having an enhanced cosmic-ray ionisation rate of $\zeta \sim 10^{-14}$ s$^{-1}$.
-Moreover, that portion of the source seems to be more exposed to energetic phenomena such as outflows from FIR3 and the interior of FIR4 (e.g. Osorio et al. 2017, Lattanzi et al. in prep.).
+Multiple previous works studying OMC-2 FIR4 (\citet{Ceccarelli2014b}, \citet{Fontani2017}, \citet{Favre2018}) have concluded with remarkable agreement that the cosmic-ray ionisation rate is enhanced in this source.
+In particular, \citet{Fontani2017} concluded from studying cyanopolyynes that a gradient in the cosmic-ray ionisation rate exists across the source, with the eastern portion of the protocluster having an enhanced cosmic-ray ionisation rate of $\zeta \sim 10^{-14}$ s$^{-1}$.
+Moreover, that portion of the source seems to be more exposed to energetic phenomena such as outflows from FIR3 and the interior of FIR4 (e.g. \citet{Osorio2017}, Lattanzi et al. in prep.).